 Hope: investing in research

 Our support of research into lung disease is at the heart of what we do.
-That’s why, this past year, we invested the most we ever have in research.

 Help: supporting people with lung conditions

-- Our helpline answered over 20,000 calls during the past year
+- Our helpline answered over 22,000 calls during the past year

 A voice: calling for change